 34. Reading materials: A book or magazine will help you pass time, especially if you like reading.

-35. Folding Shovel: You may need a folding shovel to dig out your truck’s tires from unexpected snow or to fill spots where you are stuck in the mud.
+35. Folding Shovel: A definite must-have in my road trip essentials list.
+You may need a folding shovel to dig out your truck’s tires from unexpected snow or to fill spots where you are stuck in the mud.

 36. Good Walking Shoes: Though this sound like a normal road trip gear, you will seriously need them, especially if you find yourself wandering in grounds where flip-flops or flimsy shoes just won’t do.

 37. Travel Mug: To stash transport sunglasses and other delicate souvenirs in your hotel room.
 Remember, a coffee-stained mug is an unlikely target for thieves.

 38. Garbage bags: When you plan a long drive, it is always a great idea to have a few garbage bags to empty trash after each day’s drive.

 39. Toilet paper: This will be very handy whenever you think about having that Big Gulp from 7-Eleven.

 40. Voting system: To guide you and your team on how you decide on when to stop or where to eat.